Sorry, you need to enable JavaScript to visit this website.

 The streets of India transform into a joyful playground where people smear each other with coloured powders and splash tinted water using squirt guns and water balloons.
 The air is filled with music, dancing, and the aroma of delicious food shared among communities.
 Cities such as Mathura, Vrindavan, Mumbai, and Delhi host some of the most spectacular celebrations.

-Next parade date: 3-4 March 2026 (Holi is celebrated the day after the full moon in March; dates vary slightly each year)
+Next festival date: March 2027 (Holi is celebrated the day after the full moon in March; dates vary each year slightly)

 Travel tip: Wear old clothes and protect your eyes and electronics, because by the end of the day, you'll be covered in a kaleidoscope of colours!
 For those with respiratory sensitivities, consider using natural, skin-safe powders and wearing a mask in crowded areas.